 If you are facing accusations of domestic violence in Palm Beach County and the accuser is seeking a protective order against you, you can have an attorney on your side.
 At Meltzer & Bell, P.A., our experienced West Palm Beach lawyers will argue why an order of protection against you is unwarranted.

-We represent clients throughout the County, including in Boynton Beach, Delray Beach, Wellington and Jupiter.
+We represent clients throughout Palm Beach County, including in Boynton Beach, Delray Beach, Wellington and Jupiter.
+Call (561) 283-3259 today.

 Under Florida Statutes § 741.28, domestic violence is defined as an act of violence, including offenses like assault and battery, against a family or household member.
 A family or household member could be a spouse, child, relative or person the accused lives with.
 Additionally, Florida Statutes § 784.046(1)(d) defines dating violence as an act of violence against someone with whom the accused is in a significant romantic or intimate relationship.